scpatricio/scpatricio.github.io/_posts/2020-10-15-fisher_information.md

 tags: [likelihood, statistic, fisher information]
 header:
   image: "/images/likelihood/head.jpeg"
-excerpt: "here is some information about Fisher's Information"
+excerpt: "here is some information about Fisher Information"
 mathjax: "true"
 ---
 Hi you!
-Here I'm going to talk to you a little bit about Fisher's Information.
+Here I'm going to talk to you a little bit about Fisher Information.
 If you're reading this post, I'm sure you've heard of it, and can now appreciate the beautiful classic theory of mathematical statistics about the likelihood function.
-But let's not lose focus, and let's talk about Fisher's Information.
-For starters, do you know what formula is down here?
+But let's not lose focus, and let's talk about Fisher Information.

+For begin with, do you know what formula is down here?

 $$
 \mathbb{E}\left[ \left( \frac{\partial \log f(X|\theta)}{\partial \theta} \right)^2 \right]